 For security purposes, the sender address of a message must be one of the following:

-- The Gmail or Google Apps Account of the user who is currently signed in
+- The Gmail or G Suite Account of the user who is currently signed in

 - Any email address of the form

 - Any email address listed in the Cloud Platform Console under Email API Authorized Senders

 All email addresses on the Email API Authorized Senders list need to be valid Gmail or Google-hosted domain accounts.
 App Administrators can add the following accounts to the list of Authorized Senders: